 You’ll need to report to ICBC as well if:

-It takes longer to settle your claim as an ICBC adjuster may need to negotiate with the adjuster from the other insurance company.
+It takes longer to settle your claim as an ICBC claims representative may need to negotiate with the claims representative from the other insurance company.

 For customers with Roadside Plus coverage, we can reimburse up to $50 toward expenses due to roadside emergencies such as: